BingusEx/SKSE-Menu-Framework-3/README.md

 ## Is any window open API

-If the result is true, the player is currently controlling the game; otherwise, it is false
+If returns true, the player is currently controlling the game; otherwise, it returns false

 ```cpp
 bool IsAnyBlockingWindowOpened()